inyong37/Study/VI. Language/iii. Python/readme.md

 ### [Munch](https://github.com/Infinidat/munch)

-Munch is a dictionary that supports attribute-style access.
+A Munch is a Python dictionary that provides attribute-style access (a la JavaScript objects).
+Munch is a fork of Bunch package.

 ### [Numpy](https://numpy.org/) | `import numpy as np`
 The fundamental package for scientific computing with Python.